This Much I Know to Be True: Production

 Dominik was first contacted by Cave while Dominik was finishing work on his film Blonde about the life of Marilyn Monroe.
-Dominik's felt his schedule left him without the time necessary to travel to London and shoot during the COVID-19 pandemic.
+Dominik felt his schedule left him without the time necessary to travel to London and shoot during the COVID-19 pandemic.
 He initially planned to decline Cave's request, but felt compelled to accept upon relistening to Ghosteen.
 The film was shot in five days on location in London and Brighton.
 The performances were shot in Battersea Arts Centre.

 Release

 The film premiered on 12 February 2022 in the Berlinale Special section at the 72nd Berlin International Film Festival.
-The film was released worldwide on 11 May 2022 by Trafalgar Releasing in a global cinema event.
+The film was released worldwide on 11 May 2022 by Trafalgar Releasing in what was dubbed a "global cinema event".

 Reception

-On Rotten Tomatoes, the film holds an approval rating of 100% based on 38 reviews, with an average rating of 8.10/10.
+On Rotten Tomatoes, the film holds an approval rating of 100% based on 39 reviews, with an average rating of 8.0/10.
 The site's critics consensus reads: "A must-watch for Nick Cave fans, This Much I Know to Be True simply and soberly highlights the redemptive power of music."
 On Metacritic, it has a weighted average score of 81 out of 100 based on 14 critics, indicating "universal acclaim".

-Wendy Ide of Screen Daily called it "simply executed but undeniably powerful in its lean, stripped back elegance."
+Wendy Ide of Screen International called it "simply executed but undeniably powerful in its lean, stripped back elegance."
 Jessica Kiang of Variety wrote, "This remarkable performance documentary may be for the Nick Cave-curious exclusively, but for them (us) it is close to essential."